Python Sets : A Comprehensive Guide

-A set is an unordered collection of data items and is used to store multiple items in a single variable.
+Python sets are an unordered collection of data items and are used to store multiple items in a single variable.

-Sets are unordered which means the sequence in which the items will appear cannot be guaranteed.
+Python Sets are unordered, which means the sequence in which the items will appear cannot be guaranteed.

 Sets do not contain duplicate items.